Main institutions of the Irish State

 The Irish Constitution says that all of the power of the State comes from the Irish people.

-The judicial has the power to interpret the law.
+The Judiciary has the power to interpret the law.
 The Irish courts system has this power, which includes the power to decide if a piece of legislation or law is unconstitutional.
-See ‘The judiciary’ below.
+See ‘The Judiciary’ below.